Arafayyy/claude-skills-workspace/README.md

 ## Current Skills

+- `add-webhook` - Add new Modal webhook directives and related wiring for a larger webhook-based system
 - [design-website](/home/abdur-rafay/claude-code/.claude/skills/design-website/README.md:1) - Generate a premium one-page website mockup for a prospect

 ## How This Workspace Works